 These plants (ornamental grasses, bushes, annuals) are all final sale and require a lot of TLC in order to get them to thrive.
 But the savings are so good, it’s worth a try.

-Large appliances, like refrigerators or washers and dryers, hit 30% off in August, but hold out until Black Friday when they reach 40% off.
+Large appliances, like refrigerators or washers and dryers, hit 30% off in August, but I would hold out until Black Friday when they reach 40% off.

-There are usually tons of refrigerators, dishwashers, ovens and washer/dryers with minimal issues (like dents) marked WAY down.
+You can usually find tons of refrigerators, dishwashers, ovens and washer/dryers with minimal issues (like dents) marked WAY down.
 But the returned items are also up to 55% off with no visible damage.

 Your mileage may vary with this one, depending on your store and your store manager’s mood.
 But if all other avenues for saving on that new fridge or ride-on lawnmower end up being a bust, it never hurts to ask.
 Point out any imperfections and ask politely.

 Refrigerators, dishwashers, ovens, and washer/dryers qualify for free delivery.
 Lowe’s will also relocate your old appliance to somewhere else in your house for free.
 But installation and setup of the new appliance costs extra.
-Lowe’s won’t haul away your old appliance or recycle it.
+If you need Lowe’s to haul away or recycle old appliances, they’ll do so for a $30 fee.

-22. Get the best prices on plants, fertilizer and outdoor equipment during the Spring Black Friday Sale in April.
+25. Get cheap gardening supplies during the Spring Black Friday Sale in April.

 You’ll get about a dollar off tomato plants and certain perennials.
 You’ll also find 20% off garden equipment like wheelbarrows and 40% savings on mulch and fertilizer.